penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 - `.sty`
   - `?` indicates an undetermined value that will be decided by Penrose for optimization.
   - We can do computation inside `.sty` to draw objects in relation to some data.

+## 🧗🏽 Onward!

+You've completed the Penrose tutorial!
+If you're lost, check out the rest of the documentation, play with examples in the online editor, or get in contact with us.